luisca12/vEdge_To_cEdge/README.md

 ### Updates
 #### Version 1.5
+- Support for vEdge added.
+    - Now vEdges and ISRs are supported.
+#### Version 1.5
 - The function to create the below files was added:
     - NDLM XLSX file
     - NDLM Tier 2 XLSX file